Historical Futures Data by Contract

 Validate your trading strategies with historical data before risking capital

-Before deploying a trading algorithm in live markets, quant traders backtest strategies using historical OHLC data.
-Our API provides 500+ days of clean, exchange-verified data perfect for testing moving average crossovers, mean reversion strategies, and momentum indicators.
+Before deploying a trading algorithm in live markets, quant teams backtest strategies using historical OHLC data.
+The API is designed for testing moving average crossovers, mean reversion strategies, momentum indicators, and futures spreads while preserving contract-month context.

 2. Risk Analysis and VaR Calculations